 The Navimag ferry was worth the price

 Most of the other passengers with whom I spoke agreed that the price they paid for the experience was fair.
-Those who’d booked the 18-person dorm ($400 USD per person) all ended up in a four-bed cabin (the large dorm is only found on the other ship, although I don’t know if the new boat will also have a similar facility).
-Some even managed to get an upgrade from the four-bed cabin to a private two-bunk room by asking nicely at the reception during check-in.
+A bed in the four-person dorm costs $550 USD per person (based on four people sharing and booking together).
+You may well end up getting upgraded from a four-bed cabin to a private two-bunk room by asking nicely at the reception during check-in.

 I travelled as a guest of Navimag, although all opinions in this article are, as always, my own.
 For more information about the routes and to book your cruise through the Patagonian fjords, visit the Navimag website.